 You may be in luck.
-There are eight states whose payday loan regulating statute requires lenders to set up an installment repayment plan if an account reaches the maximum number of rollovers allowed by law and the debtor declares that he/she is unable to pay the balance due.
-Check out the payday loan information from the Consumer Federation of America where you will be able to read all about these loans and the various state attempts to regulate them.
-Follow the "state information" link to find out the specific regulations for payday lenders in your state, and if you live in one of the eight states requiring installment payments.
-If your state does require repayment plans, and the lender still won't accept payments, call your state regulator of payday loans, usually an assistant Attorney General, and complain.
-You should get the results you want after the Attorney General's office becomes involved.
+Eight states regulate payday loans with statutes requiring lenders to set up an installment repayment plan if an account reaches the maximum number of rollovers allowed by law and the debtor declares that he/she is unable to pay the balance due.
+Read the Bills.com Payday Loan Laws State by State to find how states regulate payday loans.
+If your state requires repayment plans, and the lender still won’t accept payments, call your state regulator of payday loans, usually an assistant Attorney General, and complain.
+You should get the results you want after the Attorney General’s office becomes involved.

 If you do not repay a payday loan, the payday loan company has several legal remedies, including wage garnishment, levy, and lien.
 See the Bills.com resource Collections Advice to learn more about the rights of creditors and debtors.